 CNET Software held a new operating system ”

-” pitting Mac OS X 10.1 against Windows XP.
+death match ” pitting Mac OS X 10.1 against Windows XP.
 And the winner is … Mac OS X.

 When it comes to installation, CNET says that the Mac offers up its traditionally simple, hands-free installation, while XP requires a lengthy CD key and product activation.
 Regarding the user interface, CNET likes Windows XP better.
 They write: “Sure, we’re impressed that the Mac has come up to speed with features such as full keyboard support, a column or Web view for its folders, support for the right-click and a customizable interface.
 But Windows has had all or most of those tools for years.
 We also find XP’s new, task-oriented interface much more intuitive and powerful than Aqua’s baffling directory scheme and clunky, annoying Dock.”